Skip to main content

 Since 2006, vascular endothelial growth factor (VEGF) inhibitors have been the standard of care for wAMD and DME in many developed countries.
 These inhibitors require frequent injections in the eye to improve vision acuity and are effective only in a limited percentage of patients.

-NVQ042 and NVQ061
+NVQ042 and NVQ061 in neurological diseases

 Neurological disorders, which include degenerative diseases, stroke, injuries to the spinal cord or brain, seizure disorders, congenital defects, and brain cancer types, affect more than 100 million people worldwide and represent a major cause of disability.